-The University undergraduate admissions policy provides that admissions is need-blind, which allows the University to bring the best students to Harvard College, regardless of their ability to pay.
-Approximately 54% of Harvard College students receive need-based scholarships, and 20% of these students pay nothing to attend.
-The average family contribution is \$12,000.
+The University undergraduate admissions policy provides that admissions to Harvard College are need-blind, which allows the University to bring the best students to Harvard College, regardless of their ability to pay.
+Approximately 55% of Harvard College students receive need-based scholarships, and 20% of these students pay nothing to attend.
+The average family contribution toward the cost of attendance (including tuition, fees, room & board, and travel) is \$12,000 for the students who receive need-based aid.
 Typically, undergraduate aid packages consist of grants and employment, with a small percentage of students electing loans.